plasticuproject/blog/content/posts/b00tl3gRSA3-Write-Up.md

 - $$n = pq$$

 To calculate $$n$$ we need to find two random prime numbers, $$p$$ and $$q$$, of similar length and multiply them.
-The longer the numbers the stronger the encryption, but the trade-off is that it will take more time and/or power to encrypt/decrypt messages:
+The longer the numbers the stronger the encryption, but the trade-off is that it will take more time and/or power to encrypt/decrypt messages.

 - $$\lambda(n) = (p - 1)(q - 1)$$